 Commuting from far away can be tricky.
 If you choose to live at home or further away from the school, be prepared to spend tons of time driving or taking transit to get to school.

 Sometimes transportation can be unreliable, for example if a bus is full, it will drive right past you and you will be left waiting for the next bus.
 Keep this in mind and plan accordingly.

-Ontario Tech University has a great bus loop, which is essentially a hub for tons of DRT routes.
+Ontario Tech University has a great bus loop, which is essentially a hub for tons of Durham Region Transit (DRT) routes.
 As an awesome bonus, included in your tuition is a U-pass, which provides unlimited access to DRT.